DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: Introduction

 To address this problem, we propose a novel training method by introducing a query denoising task to help stabilize bipartite graph matching in the training process.
-Since previous works have shown effective to interpret queries as reference points ~\cite{zhu2020deformable, wang2021anchor} or anchor boxes ~\cite{liu2022dabdetr} which contain positional information, we follow their viewpoint and use $4$D anchor boxes as queries.
-Our solution is to feed noised ground truth bounding boxes as noised queries together with learnable anchor queries into Transformer decoders.
+Since previous works have shown effectiveness in interpreting queries as reference points ~\cite{zhu2020deformable, wang2021anchor} or anchor boxes ~\cite{liu2022dabdetr}, which contain positional information, we follow their viewpoint and use $4$D anchor boxes as queries.
+Our solution is to feed noised GT bounding boxes as noised queries together with learnable anchor queries into Transformer decoders.
 Both kinds of queries have the same input format of $(x,y,w,h)$ and can be fed into Transformer decoders simultaneously.
-For noised queries, we perform a denoising task to reconstruct their corresponding ground truth boxes.
-For other learnable anchor queries, we use the same training loss including bipartite matching as in the vanilla DETR.
+For noised queries, we perform a denoising task to reconstruct their corresponding GT boxes.
+For other learnable anchor queries, we use the same training loss and bipartite matching as in the vanilla DETR.
 As the noised bounding boxes do not need to go through the bipartite graph matching component, the denoising task can be regarded as an easier auxiliary task, helping DETR alleviate the unstable discrete bipartite matching and learn bounding box prediction more quickly.
 Meanwhile, the denoising task also helps lower the optimization difficulty because the added random noise is usually small.
 To maximize the potential of this auxiliary task, we also regard each decoder query as a bounding box + a class label embedding so that we are able to conduct both box denoising and label denoising.

 In summary, our method is a denoising training approach.
 Our loss function consists of two components.
 One is a reconstruction loss and the other is a Hungarian loss which is the same as in other DETR-like methods.
 Our method can be easily plugged into any existing DETR-like method.
-For convenience, we utilize DAB-DETR ~\cite{liu2022dabdetr} to evaluate our method since their decoder queries are explicitly formulated as $4$D anchor boxes $(x, y , w, h)$.
+For convenience, we utilize DAB-DETR ~\cite{liu2022dabdetr} to evaluate our method since their decoder queries are explicitly formulated as $4$D anchor boxes $(x, y, w, h)$.
 For DETR variants that only support $2$D anchor points such as anchor DETR ~\cite{wang2021anchor}, we can do denoising on anchor points.
 For those that do not support anchors like the vanilla DETR ~\cite{carion2020end}, we can do linear transformation to map $4$D anchor boxes to the same latent space as for other learnable queries.

 To the best of our knowledge, this is the first work to introduce the denoising principle into detection models.
 We summarize our contribution as follows: \begin{enumerate}